hawshemi/Linux-Optimizer/README.md

     - CloudFlare TCP Optimizations.
     - More Details: https://xanmod.org
     - **CAUTION:** Some VMs do not support kernel changes.
 Installing Xanmod could cause the VM to break.
 Please be cautious and test beforehand.
+    - **CAUTION:** Changing kernel may delete or default some GPU drivers.

 4. Install Useful Packages: